 In a subsequent meeting, his liberal-minded superior tells him not to belabor the specific faith and belief issues.
 Doubt need not be debilitating, he suggests—just mouth the words, tend the ill, wear the collar, and get back in the pulpit.
 “Doctrine is the living expression of a living God, and is properly the subject of ongoing, at times radical, reconsideration,” he implores Clarence.

 But the bereft Pastor Wilmot is having none of it.
 He feels incapable of leading his flock by what he considers deception.
 How can he face his congregation on Easter with a triumphant “Christ Is Risen!” when, as he tells his wife, “I not only no longer believe with an ideal fervor, I consciously disbelieve.”

-Clarence soon leaves the ministry, loses the income his large family depends on, and is reduced to selling encyclopedias door to door while escaping whenever possible from “the bleak facts of life, his life, gutted by God’s withdrawal,” to the solace of the movies, which become a kind of substitute religion for him.
+Clarence soon leaves the ministry, loses the income his large family depends on, and is reduced to selling encyclopedias door to door.
+He tries to escape from “the bleak facts of life, his life, gutted by God’s withdrawal,” to the solace of the movies, which become a kind of substitute religion for him.
 (Updike, who was a practicing Christian himself, explores this idea of film as a new religion through the entirety of the novel that spans another three generations of Clarence’s progeny.)

 The sales career doesn’t last long, however, and Clarence endures a few downward spiraling years until he “slipped away one night…just died without a sound.”
 He does so as a broken and disheveled man in every way—physically, emotionally, spiritually—truly one of the more abject figures in all of American literature.